UNITED STATES

 To transact such other business as may properly come before the Annual Meeting or any continuation, postponement, or adjournment of the Annual Meeting.

-Holders of record of our common stock as of the close of business on April 18, 2022 are entitled to notice of and to vote at the Annual Meeting, or any continuation, postponement or adjournment of the Annual Meeting.
-A complete list of such stockholders will be open to the examination of any stockholder for a period of ten days prior to the Annual Meeting for a purpose germane to the meeting by sending an email to Yossi Maimon, Chief Financial Officer, Secretary and Treasurer at yossi.m@ayalapharma.com, stating the purpose of the request and providing proof of ownership of Company stock.
-The list of these stockholders will also be available during the Annual Meeting after entering the 16-digit control number included on your Notice of Internet Availability of Proxy Materials, on your proxy card or on the instructions that accompanied your proxy materials.
-The Annual Meeting may be continued or adjourned from time to time without notice other than by announcement at the Annual Meeting.
+stockholders will be open to the examination of any stockholder for a period of ten days prior to the Annual Meeting for a purpose germane to the meeting by sending an email to Yossi Maimon, Chief Financial Officer, Secretary and Treasurer at yossi.m@ayalapharma.com, stating the purpose of the request and providing proof of ownership of Company stock.
+The list of these stockholders will also be available during the Annual Meeting after entering the

-It is important that your shares be represented regardless of the number of shares you may hold.
-Whether or not you plan to attend the Annual Meeting online, we urge you to vote your shares via the toll-free telephone number or over the Internet, as described in the enclosed materials.
-If you received a copy of the proxy card by mail, you may sign, date and mail the proxy card in the enclosed return envelope.
-Promptly voting your shares will ensure the presence of a quorum at the Annual Meeting and will save us the expense of further solicitation.
+of a quorum at the Annual Meeting and will save us the expense of further solicitation.
 Submitting your proxy now will not prevent you from voting your shares at the Annual Meeting if you desire to do so, as your proxy is revocable at your option.

 By Order of the Board of Directors